au-bio-bootcamp/Exercise-10/README.md

 # Small Group Exercise #10:
 EMBOSS and Scripting

-In this exercise you are going to take multiple nucleotide sequence data files in GenBank format, reformat them, translate to amino acid sequence, determine codon usage and look for a specific protein motif.
+In this exercise you are going to take multiple nucleotide sequence data files in GenBank format, reformat them, translate to amino acid sequence data, determine codon usage and look for a specific protein motif.
 To do this you are going to blend together tools from EMBOSS with your working knowledge of shell commands and scripting.
 In this example, you will need to track files and file extensions on your own.
 First we will start with a single file.

 1. Explore the documentation EMBOSS at the SourceForge website and note the wide range of tools”
 * http://emboss.sourceforge.net